sqlpad/sqlpad/docs/connections.md

 When defining a connection in an INI file, use section header with the value `connections.<connectionId>`.

+Every connection defined should provide a `name` and `driver` value, with driver equaling the value specified in the `driver` rows below. `name` will be the label used in the UI to label the connection.

+Field names and values are case sensitive.

+The connection ID value used can be any alphanumeric value, and is case-sensitive.
+This can be a randomly generated value like SQLPad's underlying embedded database uses, or it can be a more human-friendly name, or an id used from another source.

 ```ini
 [connections.prod123]
 name = Production 123